End-to-end Temporal Action Detection with Transformer: Experiments

-\textbf{Effects of actionness regression and segment refinement.} We study the effects of iterative segment refinement and actionness regression by removing them from TadTR individually, resulting in 2 different model variants.
-Their results on HACS Segments are presented in Table~\ref{tab:hacs_sota}.
+\textbf{The effects of actionness regression and segment refinement.} We study the effects of the two components by removing them individually, resulting in 2 different model variants.
+Their results are presented in Table~\ref{tab:hacs_ablation}.
 Comparing TadTR w/o actionness regression and TadTR, we observe that actionness regression leads to improvements of all metrics.
-Specifically, the improvements are 3.06\%, 2.26\%, 1.55\%, and 2.32\% in terms of mAP at IoU 0.5, 0.75, 0.95 and the average mAP.
+Specifically, the improvements are 3.06\%, 2.26\%, 1.55\%, and 2.32\% in terms of mAP at IoU 0.5, 0.75, 0.95 and the average mAP on HACS Segments.
+On THUMOS14 and ActivityNet, the average mAP improves by 2.83\% and 2.08\%.
 Several qualitative examples are presented in Fig.~\ref{fig:qualitative} to show how actionness regression helps.
-It is able to produce more reliable confidence scores for the action predictions by Transformer, owing to explicit feature alignment.
+It can produce more reliable confidence scores for the action predictions.

 Comparing TadTR w/o segment refinement and TadTR, we find this component helpful for improving the localization accuracy.
-It improves the mAP at the strict threshold of 0.95 by a large margin of 2.24\%.
+On HACS Segments, it improves the mAP at the strict threshold of 0.95 by a large margin of 2.24\%.
 The mAPs at other thresholds are also consistently improved.
+On THUMOS14 and ActivityNet, the average mAP improves by 3.85\% and 0.81\%.

+To investigate how the segment refinement mechanism improves the performance, we evaluate the effect of incremental refinement and reference point adjustment.
+As can be observed in Table~\ref{tab:segment_refine_ablation}, disabling incremental refinement leads to a 1.31\% decrease in mAP, which suggests that the incremental refinement strategy is better than independent prediction at each decoder layer.
+Disabling reference point adjustment in standard segment refinement mechanism also leads to a 1.85\% decrease in mAP.
+This is reasonable, as the initial referent points associated with the queries are invariant for different input samples.
+The adjustment strategy makes them adaptive to the input and aligned with the local features of the target actions.

-Besides the detection performance, another important aspect is the computation cost of the detector.
-In terms of FLOPs, adding or removing the two components has little impact, which is shown in Table~\ref{tab:hacs_sota}.
-In terms of run time, we keep the same environment used in Fig.~\ref{fig:speed} and Table~\ref{tab:thumos14_comparison} for run time measurement.
-The average time cost per video is 130 ms for TadTR-base.
-Adding the rescoring module will increase the average time cost to 141 ms. With segment refinement enabled, the average time cost per video becomes 155 ms, which is still very efficient compared with state-of-the-art methods.
+Besides the detection performance, another important aspect is the computation cost.
+In terms of FLOPs, adding or removing the two components has little impact, which is shown in Table~\ref{tab:hacs_ablation}.
+In terms of run time, the average time cost per video on THUMOS14 is 130 ms for TadTR-lite without the two components.
+Adding the actionness regression head will increase the average time cost to 141 ms. With segment refinement enabled, the average time cost per video becomes 155 ms, which is still very efficient compared with state-of-the-art methods.